GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (74) .md

 **At Higher Tiers**: For each tier beyond minimum, you may target an additional creature or increase the duration by a number of hours equal to the spell's tier.

-**Critical Failure**: You require an additional number of servings of water equal to the spell's tier.
-Additionally, so long as you have spell-sickness, you have a 1 in 4 chance not to benefit from a serving of water.
+**Critical Failure**: You feel an immediate need.
+Your whole body aches for refreshment.
+You require an additional number of servings of water equal to the spell's tier.
+Additionally, so long as you still have spell-sickness, you have a 1 in 4 chance not to benefit from a serving of water.
 If you do not require hydration, you are instead dazed for a number of rounds equal to the tier of the spell squared.

 #### Hypoaftepathy